Our current global transportation paradigm wastes more than 50% of every gallon of fuel it consumes.

 In a real-world scenario, more than 60% of the railcars making up a train will be loaded either below their max weight capacity or below their max volume capacity, or both.
 This significantly increases the equipment requirement and therefore fuel consumption.

-Additionally, there are a myriad of variables that can significantly affect rail’s overall efficiency, such as:
+Additionally, besides grade, there are a myriad of other variables that can significantly affect rail’s overall efficiency, such as:

 - Speed